Gangadevi

 Gangadevi, also known as Gangambika, was a 14th-century princess and Sanskrit-language poet of the Vijayanagara Empire of present-day India.

 Life and work

-Gangadevi was wife of Kumara Kampana, the son of the Vijayanagara king Bukka Raya I (c.
+Gangadevi was the wife of Veerakamparaya, son of the Vijayanagara monarch Bukka Raya I (c.
 1360s-1370s).

-Gangadevi chronicled the story of the victory of her husband over the Muslims in Madurai in the form of a poem.
-The title of the nine chapter poem was Madhura Vijayam, also known as Veerakamparaya Charitram.
-After the discovery of the documents, a Tamil version was published by Sri Krishnamacharya of Srirangam, and then Annamalai University published an English translation in 1950.
+Gangadevi chronicled the story of her husband's victory over the Turko-Persian Muslims of the Madurai Sultanate in the form of this poem, which contains nine chapters and was named Madhura Vijayam, also known as Veerakamparaya Charitram.
+After the discovery of the documents, a Tamil version was published by Sri Krishnamacharya of Srirangam.
+Annamalai University published an English translation in 1950.
 In addition to writing, she also fought in battle with her husband and inspired other women.

-She is believed to have been a Telugu princess.
-At the beginning of Madhura Vijayam, Gangadevi eulogizes several Sanskrit poets of the Telugu-speaking region, and particularly admires Tikkaya (identified with Tikkana, the author of Andhra Mahabharatam).
-This is considered to be a strong evidence of her Telugu ancestry.

 Influence

 Gangadevi is a key inspiration for Pampa Kampana, the protagonist of Salman Rushdie's novel Victory City.